Syntax Guide

 Used for caching scenarios, supports concurrency.

-technology allows the system to share the same data copy until modifications are needed, enabling efficient cache replication.
+copy-on-write technology allows the system to share the same data copy until modifications are needed, enabling efficient cache replication.
 In concurrent environments, this method avoids read-write conflicts because private copies of data are only created when modifications are actually needed.
 Thus, only write operations cause data replication, while read operations can safely proceed in parallel without worrying about data consistency.
 This mechanism significantly improves performance, especially in read-heavy caching scenarios.

 data